-For information about the way that queue and routing point metrics for "runaway strategy" interactions are populated in IRF records, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).
+For information about the way that queue and routing point metrics for "runaway strategy" interactions are populated in IRF records, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS.

 Genesys recommends that users in large-scale, production-level environments evaluate their strategy configurations, to minimize the risks to data quality by ensuring that their environments are not susceptible to these types of scenarios.